 You are going to need some soft skills.

-Bottom line, there is so much more to being a Professional VIP Close Protection Operator than fighting, shooting and driving fast.
+The bottom line here, there is so much more to being a Professional VIP Close Protection Operator than fighting, shooting and driving fast.
 Recognize that and take steps towards acquiring soft skills and you will be ahead of the curve.

 #5 Get some Formal and Specific Training in Close Protection